prisma/prisma-engines/query-engine/js-connectors/js/smoke-test-js/README.md

 In the current directory:
 - Run `pnpm prisma:neon` to push the Prisma schema and insert the test data.
 - Run `pnpm neon` to run smoke tests against the Neon database.

+### libsql/Turso

+- Create a new database with [Turso CLI](https://docs.libsql.tech/reference/libsql-cli) `libsql db create` and then get connection string and authentication token: `libsql db show ...` + `libsql db tokens create ...`
+- Store both in `JS_LIBSQL_DATABASE_URL` and `JS_LIBSQL_TOKEN`.

+In the current directory:
+- Run `pnpm prisma:libsql` to push the Prisma schema and insert the test data.
+- Run `pnpm libsql` to run smoke tests against the LibSQL/Turso database.